v8/v8.dev/src/docs/webassembly-opcode.md

 [  FAILED  ] WasmOpcodesTest.EveryOpcodeHasAName
 ```

-This error indicates that we don't have a name for our new instruction.
-Adding a name for our new opcode can be done in [`src/wasm/wasm-opcodes.cc`](https://cs.chromium.org/chromium/src/v8/src/wasm/wasm-opcodes.cc):
+This error indicates that we don’t have a name for our new instruction.
+Adding a name for the new opcode can be done in [`src/wasm/wasm-opcodes.cc`](https://cs.chromium.org/chromium/src/v8/src/wasm/wasm-opcodes.cc):

 ```diff
 diff --git a/src/wasm/wasm-opcodes.cc b/src/wasm/wasm-opcodes.cc